ATpoint/NGS_Pipelines/README.md

 ## Software Installation

-A Docker container with all necessary software is available from the [Docker Hub](https://hub.docker.com/repository/docker/atpoint90/phd_project).
+A Docker container with all necessary software is available from the [Docker Hub](https://hub.docker.com/repository/docker/atpoint/phd_project) based on this [Github repo](https://github.com/ATpoint/phd_project_docker).
 Inside the container one has to run the following commands to activate the conda environment.
 On the HPC one can pull the image and convert to the Singularity `sif` format using as shown below.
 The environment export is shown [here](#conda-environment-export).

 ```